WordPress/gutenberg/packages/dataviews/README.md

 -   `callback`: function, required unless `RenderModal` is provided.
 Callback function that takes the record as input and performs the required action.
 -   `RenderModal`: ReactElement, optional.
 If an action requires that some UI be rendered in a modal, it can provide a component which takes as props the record as `item` and a `closeModal` function.
 When this prop is provided, the `callback` property is ignored.
 -   `hideModalHeader`: boolean, optional.
 This property is used in combination with `RenderModal` and controls the visibility of the modal's header.
 If the action renders a modal and doesn't hide the header, the action's label is going to be used in the modal's header.
+-   `supportsBulk`: Whether the action can be used as a bulk action.
+False by default.
+-   `disabled`: Whether the action is disabled.
+False by default.

 ### `paginationInfo`: `Object`